rmzetti/hover-exec/README.md

         'test using node: '+Math.random()=>>test using node: 0.4007943
         ```

 The js command by default executes a javascript code block in nodejs (assuming that is installed).

-Javscript code blocks can aslo be executed in the vscode's internal javascript through an `eval` - note that using `js` for the codeblock produces the syntax highlighting, but setting `{cmd=eval}` resets the exec command to `eval`.
-Note that this use of `eval` does not allow variables to be defined, but the vscode API can be used.
+Javascript code blocks can also be executed in vscode's internal javascript by using `eval` - note that using `js` for the codeblock produces the syntax highlighting, but setting `{cmd=eval}` resets the exec command to `eval`.
+Note that `eval` does not allow general variables to be defined, but the vscode API can be used, and variables `a,..,z` have been made available for use.

         ```js {cmd=eval}
         'test: '+Math.random()=>>test: 0.5142428